CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/FRRouting.md

 ### Duplicate Hostnames

-If you change the hostname, either with NCLU or with the `hostname` command in `vtysh`, the switch can have two hostnames in the FRR configuration.
+The switch can have two hostnames in the FRR configuration.
 For example:

 ```
 Spine01# configure terminal